fischem69/opseu549.github.io/aboutme.md

 - The [owner's manual](https://opseu.org/information/owners-manual/12067/) gives a detailed overview of how OPSEU is organized.

-- The [OPSEU constitution](https://opseu.org/information/tools-and-resources/ontario-public-service-employees-union-constitution-2019/92827/) - it describes in detail how OPSEU is organized.
+- The [OPSEU constitution](https://opseu.org/information/tools-and-resources/ontario-public-service-employees-union-constitution-2019/92827/) describes in detail how OPSEU is organized.

 - ["inSolidarity"](https://opseu.org/solidarity/) - The OPSEU newsletter

-- ["OPSEU Powertool"](https://opseu.org/wp-content/uploads/2015/04/2015-04_en_powertool.pdf) - a comprehensive resource meant for stewards, but alos interesting for anyone who want to know more about how to get things done at the local.
+- ["OPSEU Powertool"](https://opseu.org/wp-content/uploads/2015/04/2015-04_en_powertool.pdf) - a comprehensive resource meant for stewards, but useful for anyone interested in how to get things done at the local.

 - OPSEU organizes a [range of events](https://opseu.org/events/).
 Look for "educationals" of Region 5 - they are trainings that are available to all of us.

 - OPSEU is divided into regions.
 We are part of region 5.
-Each region has its own offices and employes staff that helps the Locals.
+Each region has its own offices and employs staff to help the locals.
 Currently our staff representative is Christine Laverty.